Hand in Hand Films: History

 Adam & Yves (1974) was directed by Peter De Rome in collaboration with Hand in Hand, also shot in Paris.
 De Rome's first feature, the film includes a scene set to the recitation of the erotic poem "The Platonic Blow" (or "A Day for a Lay") by W.H.
 Auden and the last known footage of Greta Garbo, captured on 8mm by De Rome.

 Deveau's Ballet Down the Highway (1975) is a character drama featuring strong acting by Hand in Hand regular Garry Hunt and choreographed ballet sequences, a connection to Robert Alvarez's background in ballet (through which he originally knew Wakefield Poole).
 The film had a large premiere with an audience including John Waters star Divine, Tennessee Williams, and Jamie Gillis.

-The Destroying Angel (1976), Peter De Rome's second and final feature, was a Catholicism-infused blend of horror and adult film based loosely on Edgar Allan Poe's "William Wilson."
+The Destroying Angel (1976), Peter de Rome's second and final feature, was a Catholicism-infused blend of horror and adult film based loosely on Edgar Allan Poe's "William Wilson."
 It features frenetic editing by Alvarez, expressive photography by Deveau, and a committed performance by lead Tim Kent as Caswell Campbell, a seminarian on sabbatical who embarks upon a frightening psychedelic and erotic journey.

 A Night at the Adonis (1978), written by Moose 100 and directed by Deveau, was filmed inside the now closed 1,400-seat Manhattan porn theatre The Adonis, and featured the theatre's real-life cashier Eartha Hugee in a bit role.
 The film, which would screen at the Adonis upon its release, was among the earliest to use a Steadicam in an opening shot that wanders through the hallways of the movie house.
 Its cast included popular adult star Jack Wrangler and Malo, or Arnaldo Santana, also a mainstream actor known for his roles in the Al Pacino movies Cruising and Scarface and a recurring part in the Paul Rodriguez sitcom A.k.a.
 Pablo.
 Both Wrangler and Malo appeared in additional Hand in Hand productions.

-Deveau's Dune Buddies (1978) and Fire Island Fever (1979), also penned by Moose 100, were affectionate satires of the culture and communities of Fire Island, filmed on location.
+Deveau's Dune Buddies (1978) and Fire Island Fever (1979), also penned by Moose 100, screenwriter of most of the studio's later-era output, were affectionate satires of the culture and communities of Fire Island, filmed on location.
 Hand in Hand typically shot two features back-to-back, and this pair includes some cast overlap, with Garry Hunt, Hugh Allen (another frequent Hand in Hand performer), Pepe Brazil, Larry Paige, and Matt Harper (aka Will Seagers, one of the leads in Joe Gage's L.A.
 Tool & Die) performing in both films.
 Fire Island Fever features cameos by some notable figures in Deveau's New York City gay circle: Michael's Thing and Topman editor Frank Schmitt and Gay Morning America producers/hosts George Sardi and Johnny Savoy, all playing themselves (and Sardi performing an original musical number).